fedora-infra/python-fedora/doc/service.rst

 =====================

 A URL in TurboGears_ can serve double duty by returning multiple formats depending on how it is called.
-In most cases, the URL will return html or xhtml by default.
+In most cases, the URL will return HTML or XHTML by default.
 By adding the query parameter, ``tg_format=json`` you can switch from returning the default format to returning JSON data.
 You need to add an ``@expose(allow_json=True)`` decorator [#]_ to your controller method to tell TurboGears_ that this controller should return JSON data::